-Expero built a long term forecast for modeling the spread of influenza like illness across the United States using a cutting edge deep learning model.
+Expero built a data product including a long term forecast for modeling the spread of influenza-like illness across the United States using a cutting edge deep learning model.
 To test this (and other) model’s accuracy, we built a recursive temporal validation suite, which looks back in time to measure model outputs against known historical disease spread.

-Expero then built the ML Ops system for deployment of this model using a cloud architecture, scalable to the needs of Kinsa’s business.
+Expero then built the ML ops to deploy this model using a cloud architecture, scalable to the needs of Kinsa’s business.
 The system automatically trains and deploys new models every time it detects a noteworthy change in the incoming data streams, including a full data aggregation, processing, model training, and model deployment.
 This data product feeds core Kinsa product forecast information so they can serve their customers more accurate information faster.

 Health care providers run out of flu vaccine and flu treatment medicines all the time.
 They’re perishable and expensive.
 This means people, especially those in economically depressed regions, don’t get reliable treatment on demand, have to suffer through flu symptoms, and have a higher chance of contracting illness (read: herd immunity).
 Kinsa’s mission is to enable all people to have the treatment they deserve.
 Expero’s technology helps Kinsa deliver on that mission.